METRO Magazine Logo

 While the journey to electrify its fleet has seen a fair share of challenges, the agency is hopeful about the future.

-“Some of the challenges are ongoing, and they’re similar to what other places are seeing: continued supply chain issues, new technology hiccups, and growing pains in the industry,” says Hess.
+“Some of the challenges are ongoing, and they’re similar to what other places are seeing: continued supply chain issues, new technology hiccups, and growing pains in the industry,” said Hess.
 “But on the other side of that coin is that challenges create opportunities to grow.
 They create opportunities to learn new things, to develop new processes, and I would say that we’ve come out really strong as an agency because we’ve had to work through a few challenges.”

 As Mountain Line continues to navigate the challenges of an ever-changing electric vehicle industry, the community of Missoula is taking pride in the electric buses.
 The effort of electrifying their fleet is paying off, from cost savings to improved air quality.